 We’ve been hearing a lot about the health benefits of berries.
-Sure, you have your blueberries, raspberries and blackberries, chock full of antioxidants, but what about the lesserknown boysenberry?
-What are some benefits to eating boysenberries?
+Sure, you have your blueberries, raspberries, and blackberries, chock full of antioxidants, but what about the lesserknown boysenberry?
+What are some benefits of eating boysenberries?
 Keep reading to find out why you should eat boysenberries and how to use boysenberries.

 How to Use Boysenberries

 Boysenberries are a cross between a raspberry and a Pacific blackberry.
 As such, you would assume that not only does boysenberry have all the same uses, but the same benefits as well.
 You would be correct.
 Boysenberries can be used for everything raspberries and blackberries are.
 Eaten fresh, sprinkled into yogurt, turned into smoothies, tossed into salads, added to salsa, blended into drinks, made into cocktails or wine, and even cooked down into sauces and purees to accompany meat and fowl dishes.
 Of course, boysenberry uses also include having them made into preserves, pies, and other desserts.